yue/boilerplate-cpp/docs/architecture.md

-# Architecture of Muban
+# Architecture of boilerplate-cpp

-Muban is a C++ project using CMake for building, Node.js is also used for the build scripts.
+This project uses CMake for building, and uses Node.js as build scripts.

 ## Source code structure